 The price of transferred capacity on the secondary market and any other conditions relating to the transfer of capacities, not specified in paragraph 62.4 of the Rule, shall be determined by mutual agreement of the Network Users involved in the capacity transfer process.

+If capacity is purchased on the primary market as bundled capacity, it may only be traded on the secondary market as bundled capacity.

 Rights and obligations of the Network User trading in the secondary market: